Hidde-Heijnen/mlmi-vault/010 - Classes/MLMI1/Notebook/Inference.md

 ## Introduction
 Inference is estimating unobserved variables from observed data.
-The purpose of inference is to make a decision, and in these cases how certain you are is even more critical.
-We will introduce probabilistic modelling and probabilistic inference for making these inferences.
+The purpose of inference is to make a decision, and in these cases how certain you are is even more critical, that's why we will introduce probabilistic modelling and probabilistic inference for making these inferences.

 #### Flavours of ML
 The machine experiences a series of sensory inputs: $x_1, x_2, x_3, x_4, \dots$